Investing in Precious Metals

 Investors should also be careful about the tax consequences of owning precious metals.
 The market is considered to be made up of capital assets, so therefore capital gains taxes may apply.
 The IRS may also classify some precious metals holdings as collectibles, and thus they may be taxed at the maximum capital gains tax rate.
 So whether you own a gold ETF or physical gold bars could make a difference.

-Alternatives to Precious Metals
+Alternative Investments to Gold and Precious Metals

 The Takeaway